serhatkurtt/Diffusion-Pipeline/README.md

 # UNCONDITIONAL IMAGE GENERATION
-In this project, a stable diffusion pipeline is implemented and fine-tuned using HuggingFace's Diffusers library.
-Several features are integrated into HuggingFace's diffuser pipeline.
+In this project, a stable diffusion pipeline is implemented and fine-tuned using HuggingFace's Diffusers pipeline.

-*  Image data is converted into latent space using variational autoencoders
+*  Image data is converted into latent space using pre-trained variational autoencoders
-*  Dreambooth fine-tuning with unconditional image generation is implemented.
+*  Dreambooth fine-tuning with unconditional image generation in latent space is implemented.

 # Latent Diffusion-Pipeline